47Billion/netty-http/README.md

 Setting up an HTTP Service using the framework
 ----------------------------------------------
 Setting up an HTTP service is very simple using this framework:
-a) Write Handler methods for different HTTP requests
+* Write Handler methods for different HTTP requests
-b) Annotate the routes for each handler
+* Annotate the routes for each handler
-c) Use a builder to setup the HTTP service
+* Use a builder to setup the HTTP service

-Example: A simple HTTP service that responds to `/v1/ping` endpoint can be setup as:
+Example: A simple HTTP service that responds to the `/v1/ping` endpoint can be setup as:

 ```java
     // Set up Handlers for Ping